Speaker Fees and Incentives for Sponsored Activity Participants

 - The totals will be verified, and if any Substitute W-9’s are needed, those will be obtained.

-Questions regarding the method of payment or differences between an honorarium, speaker’s fee, participant incentive, employee additional pay, etc. should be directed to the KCTCS System Director of Business Services.
+Questions regarding the method of payment or differences between an honorarium, speaker’s fee, participant incentive, employee additional pay, etc. should be directed to the KCTCS Assistant Vice President of Business Services/COO.